Madrid Conference of 1991: Multilateral negotiations

+Arms Control and Regional Security

+The Arms Control and Regional Security (ACRS) working group was one of the multilateral tracks established under the Madrid Conference framework to address broader regional issues beyond bilateral peace talks.
+Designed to foster dialogue and mutual recognition between Israel and the wider Arab world, ACRS reflected a growing interest in regional arms control and nonproliferation.

+Early in the ACRS process, Egypt pushed to place Israel’s nuclear policy on the agenda, arguing that genuine progress in regional security required addressing Israel’s undeclared nuclear capability.
+Israel rejected this, maintaining that such discussions could only follow advances in regional peace and confidence-building measures.
+This disagreement led to an impasse, and by early 1995, the ACRS track had stalled.

 Impact of the Madrid Peace Conference

 In the negotiations leading to Madrid, Israel made revocation of UN Resolution 3379 a condition of its participation in the conference; this was accomplished shortly thereafter, with the passage of Resolution 46/86, on 16 December 1991.
 Israel also cites, as a major benefit of the conference and the peace process, the greatly increased number of countries which recognize and have some degree of diplomatic relations with it – nearly doubling – in particular citing the major powers of China and India and some even in the Arab world, like Oman, Qatar, Tunisia, Morocco and Mauritania, along with the decline of the Arab boycott and economic relations with some of the Arab countries.

-In The Palestine-Israel Conflict: A Basic Introduction, Gregory Harms and Todd Ferry argue that ‘the symbolic significance of the Madrid conference far outweighed its accomplishments, which were thin indeed.’
+In The Palestine-Israel Conflict: A Basic Introduction, Gregory Harms and Todd Ferry argue that 'the symbolic significance of the Madrid conference far outweighed its accomplishments, which were thin indeed.'
 Nevertheless, an example had been made and a future model had been laid down, as the Madrid conference represents the first time all these countries had been gathered "face-to-face".

 At the end of the Madrid conference all participating countries appeared hopeful that the conference had resulted in a future road-map for reconciliation.
 The closing remarks presented below illustrate this hopeful sentiment: